-Russian drone strikes on Odesa region cause fires at port
+Russian drone strikes on the Odesa region cause fires at port

 “The goal of the enemy was clearly the facilities of the ports and industrial infrastructure of the region,” Ukraine’s South operational command wrote in an update on Facebook.
 As a result of the attack, a fire broke out at industrial and port facilities, and a grain elevator was damaged.

-Ukraine’s Air Force intercepted 23 Shahed drones over Ukraine overnight, according to its morning update, mostly in Odesa and Kyiv.
+Ukraine’s air force intercepted 23 Shahed drones over the country overnight, mostly in Odesa and Kyiv, according to a morning update.

-All 10 drones fired at Kyiv were intercepted, reported Serhii Popko, the head of Kyiv City Administration.
+All 10 drones fired at Kyiv were intercepted, said Serhii Popko, the head of Kyiv City Administration.
 Numerous loud explosions were heard overnight as air defense systems were activated.
-Debris from felled drones hit three districts of the capital, damaging a non-residential building, Popko said.
+Debris from felled drones hit three districts of the capital, damaging a nonresidential building, Popko said.

 “Russian terrorists have once again targeted ports, grain facilities and global food security,” President Volodymyr Zelenskyy posted Wednesday morning on Telegram.
 “The world must respond.”